spidermonkeyss/Image-Editor/README.md

 Saves the file as .myimage.

-Can only open .myimage files.
+Can open .myimage and .png files.